We are receiving a high volume of applications at the moment, so we thank you for your patience awaiting a reply as we process these.

 No, this course does not count toward any official accredited degree.
 OCCA is an independent organisation that is not affiliated with any college or university

-• We are unable to award full bursaries.
-The maximum amount awarded is unlikely to be over 50% of the course fee; the majority of bursaries awarded will be lower.
+- We are unable to award full bursaries.
+The maximum amount awarded is unlikely to be over 50% of the full course fee; the majority of bursaries awarded will be lower.

-• We are only able to award bursaries towards the course fee, and cannot provide any funding towards travel or accommodation costs for the intensives.
+- We are only able to award bursaries towards the course fee, and cannot provide any funding towards travel or accommodation costs, or towards the optional Summer School element.

 If you have any further questions not answered here, please do contact our team at courses@theocca.org